Spencer Nead

-Spencer Nead (born November 3, 1977) is an American former professional football fullback and tight end who played in the National Football League (NFL).
+Spencer Nead (born November 3, 1977) is an American former professional football player who was a fullback and tight end in the National Football League (NFL).
 He was selected by the New England Patriots in the seventh round of the 2003 NFL draft.
-He played college football at BYU.
+He played college football for the BYU Cougars.

 Nead was also a member of the St. Louis Rams and Atlanta Falcons.

 Early life

 Nead played high school football at Teton High School in Driggs, Idaho.
 He earned all-state honors his junior and senior seasons at both wide receiver and linebacker.
 He was also named all-state in basketball his senior year, helping Teton High advance to the state championship.

 College career

 Nead first played college football at Ricks College.
 He garnered first-team All-Western State Football League and junior college All-American recognition his sophomore year.

 Nead then transferred to played for the BYU Cougars as a tight end.
 He started all 14 games in 2001, catching 22 receptions for 266 yards and five touchdowns, earning honorable mention All-Mountain West Conference honors.
 He totaled 40 receptions for 449 yards and one touchdown in 2002, garnering second-team All-Mountain West honors.